The following are books for childhood emotional neglect to help you embark on your recovery journey.

 Related: Healing From Childhood Emotional Neglect In 6 Steps (+FREE Worksheets PDF)

-2. The Emotionally Absent Mother
+2. Healing from the Emotionally Absent Mother

 Related: Childhood Emotional Neglect Test